High Net Worth Divorce

 In a high net worth divorce in NJ, the tax consequences of a divorce can be significant for individuals who earn a lot of money.
 Dividing up stock options, real estate equity, and retirement plans can impact each party’s tax obligations.
 An experienced family lawyer can give you general guidance, but it is important to seek out the advice of an accountant or a tax lawyer to help you figure out the most beneficial methods of dividing property and to help create a tax structure that will mitigate any tax exposure from the divorce.

-If you believe you have a high net worth divorce in NJ, contact the law offices of Peter Van Aulen today for a free consultation, at 201-845-7400.
+If you believe you have a high net worth divorce in NJ, contact the law offices of Peter Van Aulen today for a free initial consultation, at 201-845-7400.